-Learn about My Story
+Read more about My Career Story

 As far back as I can remember, I’ve been fascinated by human behavior.
-I received my Bachelor’s Degree in psychology from Northwestern University.
-I found myself fascinated with the science of sleep, social psychology, motivation, decision-making, and perceptions of self-worth.
+While majoring in psychology during my college years at Northwestern University, I found myself fascinated with the science of sleep, social psychology, motivation, decision-making, and perceptions of self-worth.
 I briefly worked in a laboratory studying Obsessive Compulsive Behavior (OCD) at the National Institutes of Mental Health, which taught me about anxiety and clinical research.
 Later, my interest in human behavior shifted toward organizational behavior as an employee within a rapidly growing start-up consulting firm in Washington, DC.
 I eventually went on to spend 10 years focused on consumer behavior in the marketplace as a packaged-goods brand marketer for both start-up and blue-chip companies in the US & UK before eventually launching my own career consultancy focused on helping people bravely pursue more meaningful work.

-Leaving medicine taught me several things.
-I learned about the stubborn power of investment.
-I learned that life has a certain inertia and momentum that, even when negative or in conflict with our values, can feel impossible to change.
+- Investment is incredibly stubborn.
+Life has a certain inertia and momentum that, even when negative or in conflict with our values, can feel impossible to change.
 It’s like being on a train barreling down a certain set of railroad tracks.
 You know you’re going somewhere, and even if you don’t like where you’re heading, it’s hard to jump off . . . often because you’re not 100% sure where you’ll end up.

-Doing a brief stint at the National Institutes of Mental Health, my interests quickly shifted toward exploring the world of business in an entrepreneurial environment.
-I landed at a start-up health policy firm Avalere in Washington, DC, where I discovered my passion for branding after working on a corporate rebranding initiative to rename the company.
-I moved on to do my MBA focused on marketing & entrepreneurship at the University of Michigan, Ross School of Business, an incredibly expansive experience that opened amazing career doors for me, and became the on-ramp to my marketing career.I went on to spend the next 7 years marketing trash bags, drain opener, luxury desserts, and finally ice cream for both start-up and Fortune 500 consumer goods companies.
+After doing a brief stint back at the National Institutes of Mental Health, my interests quickly shifted toward exploring the world of business in an entrepreneurial environment.
+I landed at a start-up health policy consulting firm in Washington, DC, where I discovered my passion for branding after working on a corporate rebranding initiative to rename the company.
+I moved on to do my MBA focused on marketing & entrepreneurship at the University of Michigan, Ross School of Business, an incredibly expansive experience that opened amazing career doors for me, and became the on-ramp to my marketing career.I went on to spend the next 7 years marketing trash bags, drain opener, luxury desserts, and finally ice cream for both start-up and blue-chip consumer goods companies in the US & UK.
 I’m thankful for having the opportunity to experience each of these unique chapters in my life, which all made me who I am today.

 The resources here are intended to help you illuminate a new path forward as you move into the next phase of your career or bring a new business idea to life.
-Feel free to check out some of my favourite resources, download your career change roadmap, or contact me if you would like to discuss your situation and how I can help you.
+Feel free to check out some of my favourite resources, download your career change roadmap, or contact me if you would like to discuss your career situation and how I can help you.